-If he does some research, such as reading articles such as How to Keep From Making The Worst RV Buying Mistake Ever, he likely would forget buying new and start searching for a coach that is being sold by a private seller!
+If he does some research, he likely would forget buying new and start searching for a coach that is being sold by a private seller!

 You're thinking that we probably bought a piece of junk, but just the opposite is true.
 It was a quality coach in mint condition, had new tires and has had very few problems since we've owned it.

 Dropping sales of new RVs is a good thing for both buyers and private sellers because